Chloramine Water Filters

 Their info about filtration and filters includes inaccurate info about filtration however, so don't trust that.

-Chloramine is most efficiently filtered out by the combined use of kdf-85 and powdered catalytic carbon.
-While there is plenty on the web to say carbon can filter it, carbon alone will not do all that it can when combined with kdf-85.
-Kdf breaks the bond between ammonia and chlorine - the two chemicals making up chloramine - which allows the right carbon (catalytic) to much more readily absorb them.
+Chloramine is most efficiently filtered out by the combined use of kdf-85 and granulated catalytic carbon.
+While there is plenty on the web to say carbon can filter it, carbon alone will not do as much as when it is combined with kdf-85.
+Kdf 85 breaks the bond between ammonia and chlorine - the two chemicals making up chloramine - which allows the right carbon (catalytic) to much more readily absorb them.

 Fluoride is also hard to remove and you must have the correct filter material.
 Fluoride is part of a metallic compound in our water, and the attraction of a metallic substance with opposite magnetism can remove it.
 Every metal has a charge, either positive or negative, and each can be either strong or weak.